Hcampbell5/WP_PlacementDiary/README.md

 [x] Hide Entry boxes with the Add Entry button

-[ ] Make getEntryID work for ALL messages
+[x] Make getEntryID work for ALL messages

-[ ] Build database using sql
+[x] Build database using sql
-[ ] Swap data over from in memory array to database
+[x] Swap data over from in memory array to database

+[ ] Fix the date formatting

 [ ] Find solution for having multiple competencies listed on an entry [ ] Change the competencies to accept arrays